johanndiedrick/innovidMultiscreenDisplayAppOSXMaster/README.md

 * Wait a sec and your network should be setup.

-* On your other devices, have them connect to this network, either throught the wifi drop-down on a Macbook or through Settings > Wi-Fi > Deviceson an iOS device
+* On your other devices, have them connect to this network, either throught the wifi drop-down on a Macbook or through Settings > Wi-Fi > Devices on an iOS device

 ### Loading Apps
 * Once your iOS device has connected, click on the info icon to get your devices IP address.
 You will need this info when loading the master app for sending/receiving OSC messages